 What if you were the CEO of Tesla?
 Yes, of course you can file lawsuits and they obviously have.
 But how do you shore up your internal processes?
 How can you improve security?
 What lessons have you learned?

 Now imagine for a moment that you are the CEO of Rivian and your new employees have been exposed as people who will not respect confidentiality agreements and are capable of corporate espionage and misappropriating confidential information.
 Would you fire them?
 Would you keep them on staff?
 What would your choice say about you and your organization's ethics and culture?

 Our former coach landed with another local youth club that is aware of his attempt to misappropriate confidential information.
-(We told them about it but they never responded to us.)
 What might they think about all of this?
 How does their new coach fit with their organization's ethical standards?
 The problem is that youth soccer clubs should do much more than teach soccer.
 The role of a modern, holistic youth soccer club is to provide an integrated education including morals, athletics and intellectual development.
 Too often, youth clubs focus only on athletics and winning, untethered from morality and ethics.
 The quality of the environment in which children learn is crucially important.
 If club leadership possess and demonstrate compromised ethical standards, it will filter down and permeate the environment.
 Such an environment is not ideal for youth player development.

 So what can you do to protect your club?
 The minute you suspect the confidentiality of your club's confidential documents and materials is compromised or at risk you need to act quickly: